KellyElysian/ThneedInc/README.md

 - XML was chosen because it was the primary way of building GUI elements via Screen Builder, which we chose to use due to it allowing us to visualize elements in a more clear and defined way on the screen.

 ## Description - Challenges
+- Difficulties with naming schemes not aligning between the XML code and the Java code that controlled functionality.
+- Not being able to fully utilize Java's built-in GUI classes that limited the scope and depth of the project.